 Gambling on the High Seas – Fun Facts About Cruise Ship Casinos

 Gambling laws are a major buzzkill in many parts of the world.
-But there is one place where these laws do not carry much weight – out on the high seas and far away from the land of course.
+If you know 22bet casino in Kenya or other betting review sites from other countries around the world, you will find it easier to stay within the law, but there is one place where these laws do not carry much weight – out on the high seas and far away from the land of course.

 GLITZ AND GLAMOUR

 The courts had a simple solution to this problem – extend the legal limit of territorial waters from 3 to 12 nautical miles!
 That really killed the offshore gambling ships, because nobody was willing to travel that far out to the sea just for gambling!

 But these days, you no longer have to rely on shady businesses offering casino games on seedy ships and ferries.
 Massive cruise liners have long made casinos part of their never-ending list of attractions and entertainment options.

 Most of the cruise lines offer gambling facilities on at least some of their ships.
 The only big-name exception is Disney.
 None of their huge ships have any form of casinos or gambling on board.
 That makes a lot of sense since Disney would want to keep things as kid-friendly as possible.

 On all other cruise ships, gambling is very much on the cards.
 The simple rule of thumb is – the bigger the ship, the bigger the casino on board.
 The Royal Caribbean line is famous for its Oasis-class ships, the biggest cruise liners in the world.

 They have absolutely massive casinos on these ships, with over 450 slot machines and numerous game tables spread across thousands of square feet.
 The Oasis of the Seas, a Royal Caribbean vessel, holds the record of having the largest Vegas-style casino on the water.